 Next was Sundance, Wyoming, and after visiting we named this trip “Sundance.”
 We saw and photographed a bronze statue of The Sundance Kid.

-A brief stop at Sturgis to honor Abby’s motorcycle riding history was followed by our final stop at the Black Hills National Cemetery, which was elegant, beautiful, and according to Abby, “sobering.”
+Our final stop of the day was the Black Hills National Cemetery, which was elegant, beautiful, and according to Abby, “sobering.”

 We arrived at Badlands National Park at 10 am, and while we saw the whole thing as fascinating, the light was harsh and bland, and the scenery itself was redundant.
 The Badlands are epic in scope, but not as interesting as, say, the Bisti Wilderness or Angel Peak.